Wednesday, November 20, 2024

 Quinn said he was not immediately aware of the inspectors' findings, and Mayor Brandon Johnson's office declined to respond to a SWCP request for the results of the inspection.

 Businesses with liquor licenses tend to be closely scrutinized in the 13th Ward.
-In fact, Quinn often notes that there is a standing moratorium on new liquor licenses in his ward--and that liquor licenses do not automatically transfer when a business is sold.
+In fact, Quinn often notes that there is a standing moratorium on new liquor licenses in his ward--and that existing liquor licenses do not automatically transfer when a business is sold.

 The alderman said he was caught unaware of the new bar and that its owners had not alerted him, the GRNW, the Midway Chamber of Commerce or Chicago Lawn (8th) District Commander Bryan Spreyne, who was at Tuesday night's meeting.